Bernardyńska Street: Main places and buildings

 The building was erected in the late 1860s for the Evangelical Seminary Teachers, linked to a medium-sized state school in Bromberg.
 The seminar has been created on May 1, 1820, one of three centers of this type in Grand Duchy of Posen.
 The facility trained teachers for urban and rural elementary schools.
 From 1822, the Prussian Ministry began to part from the evangelical education institutions, where youth of all faiths were attending.
-In Bromberg, it was decided that the seminary would educate evangelical teachers, while in Poznan the same institution was converted into a school for catholic teachers.
+In Bromberg, it was decided that the seminary would educate evangelical teachers, while in Poznań the same institution was converted into a school for catholic teachers.
 In Bromberg, a separate Catholic seminary would be created later on.

 The seminary took quickly the character of a German Protestant philosophy institution from 1825.
 Nearby, the ancient Bernardine monastery housed in 1830 a Lutheran community.

 In the years 1867–1872, while partly rebuilding the monastery, an evangelical seminary was also constructed in the vicinity.
 At that time, it was a three-year curriculum.
 Seminary was financed from state resources.
 Courses, apart from general and pedagogical subjects, also considered singing, music instruments, as well as horticulture and handicraft.

 After 1920, when Bydgoszcz rejoined the re-created Poland, massive outflow of Germans from the city let the Protestant seminary for teachers useless.
-The building then housed in 1923 the University of Agriculture coming from Poznan.
+The building then housed in 1923 the University of Agriculture coming from Poznań.
 It was a 2.5 year long school which accepted applicants over the age of 17, having completed the sixth class of high school and one year of general practice in the farm.
 The curriculum changed to three years for boys, as a State Secondary School of Agriculture.
 In 1927, 86 students were enlisted, of which 46 coming from rural area.
 In 1935, the institution was transformed into a State High School Farm, the first in the country, culminating with the matura examination, which grants the access to university.